 Devon and Cornwall is the second largest geographic police force in England and Wales and is a mix of coastal, rural and urban communities.
-The force has 450 Specials, 500 Police Support Volunteers and 300 Community Police Cadets and aims to maximise opportunities for volunteers to support their local police.
+The force has 320 Specials, 805 Police Support Volunteers (including Community Speedwatch) and 230 Volunteer Police Cadets and aims to maximise opportunities for volunteers to support their local police.

 Volunteers perform a range of roles in Devon and Cornwall and are fully integrated into the police family – and the force is always looking to develop new ways that maximise the use of volunteers’ time, skills, energy and commitment.